IrishMarineInstitute/Image-annotation-R-Shiny-app/README.md

 ## Dependencies

 The app has only been tested in Windows 10 and 7.
+For better performance of the app we suggest to run it on Google Chrome.

 It was built using R (Version 3.5.2), RStudio (Version 1.1.463) and the following R libraries: